Q: What is Amazon Textract?

 Q: How do I get started with Amazon Textract?

-A: To get started with Amazon Textract, you can click the “Get Started with Amazon Textract”, button on the Amazon Textract page.
+To get started with Amazon Textract, you can click the “Get Started with Amazon Textract” button on the Amazon Textract page.
 You must have an Amazon Web Services account; if you do not already have one, you will be prompted to create one during the process.
 Once you are signed in to your AWS account, try out Amazon Textract with your own images or PDF documents using the Amazon Textract Management Console.
 You can also download the Amazon Textract SDKs to start creating your own applications.
 Please refer to our step-by-step Getting Started Guide for more information.

 Q: What APIs does Amazon Textract offer?